kengibson1111/go-stdlib/README.md

 This shows how to fill a byte array with secure random values.
 Great for initialization vector (IV) creation.

+## crypto/sha1

+This shows 2 ways to create the same checksum using a sha1 hash.

 ## crypto/tls
 A little prework required for the server and client.